pjckoch/ROS-Timing/timing_analysis/README.md

 ## How to use

+**Remark**: If you only intend to use this package with the [ROS-Robotic-Infant-Ears](https://github.com/pjckoch/ROS-Robotic-Infant-Ears.git) or the [ROS-Robotic-Infant-Eyes](https://github.com/pjckoch/ROS-Robotic-Infant-Eyes.git) repository, you can skip to step 7.

 1. `#include <timing_analysis/timing_analysis.h>` in the node that you would like to analyze (don't forget to add timing_analysis to the build dependencies in the package.xml and to find it in the CMakeLists.txt of your node).
 2. Create a `ros::Publisher time_pub_` that will publish the duration.
 Advertise it under a topic like "myNodeDuration".
 3. At the beginning of your callback, obtain the current system time, e.g. `ros::Time callback_begin = ros::Time::now();`